awwmicky/frisko-wave/README.md

 <div>

 ```
-TL;DR
+𝚃𝙻;𝙳𝚁

-what is it?    :: an ecommerce app using headless cms
+what is it?    :: a headless cms app
-why use it?    :: to build data-driven content solution
+why use it?    :: to build data-driven content solutions
 who is it for? :: developers & editors that want a real-time structured content process
 ```